jpedrodias/FundamentosSQL/system_prep/README.md

-# Preparação do sistema para correr em:
+# Preparação do sistema para correr em Docker, Jupyter ou VM:
 - 🐳 [Docker](#-prepara%C3%A7%C3%A3o-do-sistema-para-correr-em-docker)
 - 📓 [Jupyter notebook](#-prepara%C3%A7%C3%A3o-do-sistema-para-correr-em-jupyter-notebook)
 - 🖥️ [Máquina virtual](#%EF%B8%8F-prepara%C3%A7%C3%A3o-do-sistema-para-correr-em-m%C3%A1quina-virtual)